basho/riak-python-client/README.rst

 backends for both Riak KV and Riak Search and is therefore reasonably fast for a testing setup.
 The in-memory setups also make it easier to wipe all data in the instance without having to list and delete all keys manually.
-The original code comes from Ripple, as do the file system implementations.
+The original code comes from Ripple_, as do the file system implementations.

 The server needs a local Riak installation, of which it uses only the installed Erlang libraries and the configuration files to generate and run a temporary server in a different directory.
+Make sure you run the most recent stable version of Riak, and not a development snapshot, where your mileage may vary.

 By default, the HTTP port is set to 9000 and the Protocol Buffers interface listens on port 9001.